Intro-to-SE-lab-Spring-22/Group-5/README.md

 Marcus Bridgman - mb3668

 Framework, Languages, and Database:
-Django, Python, postgreSQL, HTML, CSS
+Django, Python, SQLite3, HTML, CSS

 Description:
 This is the github for group 5 of the ISE project.